Target Corporation [TGT] – What next after Recent Momentum?

 Target Corporation [NYSE:TGT]: Analyst Rating and Earnings

 Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
 Regarding Target Corporation [TGT] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 1/30/2020.
-On average, stock market experts give TGT an Overweight rating.
-The average 12-month price forecast for this stock is $97.40, with the high estimate being $150.00, the low estimate being $100.00 and the median estimate amounting to $130.00.
-This is compared to its latest closing price of $100.50.
+This is compared to its latest closing price of $96.69.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Target Corporation [TGT] is sitting at 4.20.
-This is compared to 1 month ago, when its average rating was 4.30.

-Stay on the lookout for the next publication of this organization’s financial results for the quarter, which will be made public on 05/20/2020.

 Fundamental Analysis of Target Corporation [TGT]